martinasladek/ms_net/content/project_info/proj_pb/index.md

 headless: false
 ---

-# Estimating the change in meta-analytic estimates after the application of publication bias adjustment methods
+# Estimating the Change in Meta-analytic Estimates after the Application of Publication Bias Adjustment Methods
+##### Sladekova, M., Webb, L., Field, A.

 </br>

+**Stage:** Manuscript under review.

 Information about this project will be added soon.

-Stage:
-Collaborators: